lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 The constructor is quite similar to the other `*Render` classes.
 In this case, we receive as an input a color attachment where will be rendering.
 This will be the attachment used for post processing.
 We will not use depth attachments in this case, since GUI elements are essentially 2D shapes.
 We need to create render info, shader modules, the associated pipelines and we will use arrays to store vertices and indices buffers to store ImGui render results.
 For each frame, ImGui will generate the vertices and indices associated to the GUI elements we need to render.
+It is important to set up a descriptor set for the default texture and call the `setTexID` function that will have the descriptor to be used as a default.

 At the end of the constructor you will see that wee set a char callback and add a key callback to the `KeyboardInput` instance.
 We need to do this in order to handle keyboard input in ImGui widgets, we will see the definition of the `GuiUtils` class later on.

 The "usual" methods are defined like this: